 1. Local action groups shall design and implement the strategies referred to in Article 31(2)(c).

-2. The managing authorities shall ensure that the local action groups are inclusive, and that they either select one partner within the group as a lead partner in administrative and financial matters, or come together in a legally constituted common structure,
+2. The managing authorities shall ensure that the local action groups are inclusive, and that they either select one partner within the group as a lead partner in administrative and financial matters or come together in a legally constituted common structure.

-3. The local action groups, exclusively, shall carry out all of the following tasks:
+3. The following tasks shall be carried out exclusively by the local action groups:

 (a) building the capacity of local actors to develop and implement operations;